dominicletz/niffler/README.md

 *Warning:* Even though cute the Niffler is a very dangerous creature that when treated without enough attention can quickly cause havoc accross your whole project.

+# Use Cases

+* Make things faster (any binary/math code is ~3x faster with the niffler)
+* Access dynamic libraries at runtime
+* Create havoc in memory

 # Module Example:

 ```